 What types of oil painting can be surface cleaned?

-Alongside traditional oil paintings on canvas, surface cleaning is also possible for oil paintings on panel and copper.
+Alongside traditional oil paintings on canvas, surface cleaning an oil painting is also possible for those on panel and copper.
 For copper paintings, it is best to avoid aqueous (water-based) treatments.
 Using a conservation gel will remove the surface dirt and not risk the painting.
 For panel paintings, we tailor the treatment to suit the painting and like with paintings on canvas, we carry out the appropriate tests to see what the best cleaning agent will be.

 Is surface cleaning different from varnish removal?

 Surface cleaning is the process one step before varnish removal.
 The surface contaminants are lifted and then the intact varnish layer is present underneath.
 Over time the dirt has settled over the varnish layer and needs to be removed.

 Surface cleaning an oil painting will only remove the dirt sitting on top of the varnish layer.
 This is removed first and then the old varnish is removed subsequently.
 Different materials are used for cleaning and then for the varnish removal.

 Following surface cleaning, varnish removal is the next step.
 The original varnish layer often becomes discoloured and the traditional resin varnishes become yellowed.
 If the varnish layer is particularly thick and yellowed then it can obscure the details of the painting and original colours.
 If you are unsure whether the yellowing is caused by environmental factors such as nicotine or smoke, or is due to the varnish layer, we can take a look for you via photographs and provide our free advice.